pip-services/pip-services-docs/content/en/golang/commons/commands/event.md

 ### Constructors

 Creates a new event and assigns its name.
-Throws an Error if the name is null.
+Throws an Error if the name is nil.

 > NewEvent(name string) [*Event]()